kerimoyle/cellml-specification/src/reference/informative/informC08_interpretation_of_mathematics2.rst

     The mathematics of a mathematical model is a collection of statements which are held to be true.
     The collection of statements in CellML are the set of top-level children of a :code:`math` elements inside pertinent model components.
     The example from the previous point is extended below.
+    **TODO** complete with a better example that's not so longwinded ...

     .. code-block:: xml